peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 - How the HTML files scaffold the base structure and content that's presented on page load.
 - How the JavaScript files modify this structure and content as a result of AJAX requests.
-- How the CSS files customize the base look-and-feel provided by the Materialize framework.
+- How the CSS files customize the look-and-feel of the structure and content.

 For your Q2 Project, you'll be building both a server application and a client application.